archerydwd/Apache-Rails-Passenger-Ubuntu/README.md

 source /home/darren/.rvm/scripts/rvm       //change darren to your directory home name
 ```

+If you get an error about keys, it will produce a command for you to use to fix it, then do the command again.
-The second above command will be given to you when the first is finished.
+The third command will be given to you when the first is finished.

 **Update rvm**